whr000001/TruthOverTricks/README.md

 Feel free to open issues in this repository!
 Instead of emails, GitHub issues are much better at facilitating a conversation between you and our team to address your needs.
 You can also contact Herun Wan through `wanherun at stu.xjtu.edu.cn`.

 ## Updating

+### 20251118
+- We have uploaded the complete resources of TruthOverTricks, including codes and related data.
+- We have provided a brief guideline to employ TruthOverTricks.

 ### 20251113
 - We plan to refine this repository by December.